DevTheDev/rangarajan-dev/rd/content/blog/riff/redesign.md

 Some other stuff was originated by this tweet of mine - thinking of your website like an api

 Help page:

-[^1]: Footnote testing

-[^bignote]: This is a big footnote
-    it's really fukcing big
-    here's how it looks